 - Boring but…spellcheck, grammar check, read it through.
 And then check it again!
 One whiff of an apostrophe in the wrong place or ‘there’ instead of ‘their’ and you could risk your application going on the no pile.

 - Know the deadlines and plan accordingly.
 Give yourself plenty of time to draft, review and submit your application.
 Leaving it until the last minute will mean you rush sections and feel stressed – that will show in your application.

 - Submit the application- ensure you have read the instructions provided by the firm on how to do this properly, as each firm will have a slightly different process.
 If you are ever unsure, pick up the phone to the Recruitment Manager and ask!
 A phone call instead of an email gives you a chance to introduce yourself too.

 And finally, best of luck!
 Hopefully I’ll be seeing some of you at Royds Withy King in the future!

-Royds Withy King will be opening applications for our training contract position on 28th February 2018.
+Royds Withy King will be closing applications for our training contract position on 14th April 2019.
 Check out our Careers pages for more information.